ipinfo/libraries/versions/01/GUIDELINES.md

 `ipresponse.getCountry();`

-In a language with structures instead of classes, omitting the getter is recommended:
+In a language with structures instead of classes, omitting the getter is recommended (unless the language conventions say otherwise):

 `ipresponse.Country;`